Note: This article was originally posted on February 2, 2021, and was updated and reviewed on April 24, 2026.

 Protein Inadequacy and Small Portions

 Day 5 dinner included ¾ cup (150 mL) of plain cooked pasta (30.5 g carbs).
-How is this an appropriate “low carb” dinner for someone with diabetes?
+How is this an appropriate “low-carb” dinner for someone with diabetes?

 Ditching the Processed Carbs

 Why on earth would a person with diabetes be encouraged to drink that smoothie 3 times per week?
 Why not suggest an omelette or Greek yogurt with hemp hearts?
 This would keep a person going with stable blood sugars until lunch.
 Ditch the carbs.
-Who needs the bread and pasta and rice—especially on a “low carb” meal plan?
+Who needs the bread, pasta and rice—especially on a “low carb” meal plan?

-American Diabetes Association low carb guidelines [2]
+American Diabetes Association low-carb guidelines [2]

-Diabetes Canada low carb meal plan promo [1]
+Diabetes Canada low-carb meal plan promo [1]

 More Info